mayamcdougall/NotePaper/README.md

 	* **admin_id**

 	Here you can specify the moderators for your comments.
+If you're specifying multiple User ID's, place them each in quotes, on their own lines, indented and prefaced by a dash and space: "- ".

-This option uses an array, so make sure to place your input inside the parentheses.
-If you're using User ID's, wrap each ID in quotes and separate them with commas.
-If you're using an App ID, just place it in quotes inside the parentheses.
+	If you're only using a single App ID, you can just place it in quotes after the colon.

 	* **dark**